 When the Jordan was parted and pent,

-He showed the way to the Promised Strand
+And showed our way to the Promised Strand.

 His Work with Disciples

-John told disciples, "Behold the Lamb of God
+John told his disciples "Behold the Lamb of God

 Who takes away the sins of the world!"